 There are two types of collaborative development models when using Git.
 We use the shared repository model, which means collaborators are granted push access to a single shared repository.
 Software is developed in branches that branch off

-master, which are pushed to the repository.
+main, which are pushed to the repository.
 We merge these branches into

-master by opening what's called a pull request, or PR for short.
+main by opening what's called a pull request, or PR for short.

 You should keep branches small.
 The smaller they are, the easier they are to grasp, and therefore both to describe and review in a pull request.
 This leads to better code quality assurance, which is the main goal of pull requests.